 - Heavy breathing

-These conditions are serious, but by taking the proper steps, can be avoided.
-If you feel any of these symptoms, here is what can be done to prevent them from getting any worse:
+These conditions are serious but can be avoided by taking the proper steps, such as following the safety tips for seniors listed above and acting immediately if you notice signs of these conditions.
+If you feel any of these symptoms coming on, here is what can be done to prevent them from getting any worse:

-- Elevate the legs to get blood circulating back to the rest of the body and prevent swelling
+- Elevate your legs to get blood circulating back to the rest of the body and prevent swelling.

 Fun and Healthy Summer Activities at Wesley Enhanced Living